rtylerlucas/awildtylerappeared/content/posts/2020-reviews/may-in-review-2020.md

 - Played 3 matches of tennis with Jen's parents.
 - Took a long walk through Emory campus with my mom and her dog.
 - Toured 7 homes

+A constant point of disagreement for Jen & I over the past couple years has been where we will settle down.
+The debate has mostly centered on Seattle vs Atlanta, with some pipe-dream sprinkling of Seoul, Berlin, London and SF.
+I've historically argued for staying in Seattle, highlighting the mountains, the water, and the job opportunity.
+Jen's been on the Atlanta-side, shining light on family and housing prices.
+Quarentine brought this conversation to the forefront with lots of healthy back-and-forth.
+One good thing that's come from this pandemic is it's proved the feasability of going full-time remote.
+With that in mind, I've acquiesced.
+Atlanta is growing.
+I'm excited about the idea of moving back, starting something new and reconnecting with the old.
+I've submited a request to my boss to move to Atlanta and work remote fulltime.
+Fingers crossed. 🤞

 ### Work 💪